ryangillooly/LoyaltySystem/temp/loyalty_system_schema_description.md

 ## Key Design Features

+1. **Multi-level Business Hierarchy**: The system supports a two-level hierarchy with Businesses at the top level and Brands as their children, enabling multi-brand management under a single business entity.

-1. **Value Object Pattern**: Address information is stored in separate tables (BrandAddresses, StoreAddresses) to encapsulate this complex value object.
+2. **Value Object Pattern**: Address information is stored in separate tables (BusinessAddresses, BrandAddresses, StoreAddresses) to encapsulate this complex value object.

-2. **Flexible Loyalty Rules**: The LoyaltyPrograms table supports both stamp-based and points-based programs with configurable thresholds, conversion rates, and limits.
+3. **Flexible Loyalty Rules**: The LoyaltyPrograms table supports both stamp-based and points-based programs with configurable thresholds, conversion rates, and limits.

-3. **Time-Bound Rewards**: Rewards can have validity periods (ValidFrom, ValidTo) to support seasonal or limited-time offers.
+4. **Time-Bound Rewards**: Rewards can have validity periods (ValidFrom, ValidTo) to support seasonal or limited-time offers.

-4. **Rich Transaction Data**: The Transactions table records all loyalty activity with detailed metadata about store location, staff member, and POS integration.
+5. **Rich Transaction Data**: The Transactions table records all loyalty activity with detailed metadata about store location, staff member, and POS integration.

-5. **External Integration**: The CardLinks table enables linking loyalty cards to external identifiers for POS integration.
+6. **External Integration**: The CardLinks table enables linking loyalty cards to external identifiers for POS integration.

-6. **Schema Evolution Support**: Most tables include CreatedAt and UpdatedAt timestamps for auditing and data lifecycle management.
+7. **Schema Evolution Support**: Most tables include CreatedAt and UpdatedAt timestamps for auditing and data lifecycle management.